Arch Whitehouse: Service

 He was a 1st Class Air mechanic and Observer with the No. 22 Squadron RAF.
-On 13 April 1917 Whitehouse and his Pilot Bush were brought down by anti-aircraft fire; Whitehouse believed afterward that the Red Baron mistakenly listed Whitehouse/Bush among the Barons's "credits"-although this was not so.
-For taking part in shooting down German Aircraft and airplane raiding missions he was awarded the Military Medal with the RFC in November 1917.
-During the last part of World War I he was undergoing training in England as a Pilot in Sopwith Camels aircraft.
-As of 28 September 1919 he was a 2nd Lt transferred to the Unemployed List.
-A notation on his Medal card noted he was awarded the "British War Medal" and British "Victory Medal" Contrary to reports that he brought down 16 enemy aircraft and 6 balloons, Whitehouse was never an ace, although he took part in the shooting down of four enemy aircraft:
+On 13 April 1917 Whitehouse and his pilot Bush were brought down by anti-aircraft fire; Whitehouse believed afterward that the Red Baron mistakenly listed Whitehouse/Bush among the Barons's "credits"-although this was not so.
+For taking part in shooting down German aircraft and airplane raiding missions, he was awarded the Military Medal with the RFC in November 1917.
+During the last part of World War I he was undergoing training in England as a pilot in Sopwith Camels.
+As of 28 September 1919 he was a 2nd lieutenant transferred to the Unemployed List.
+A notation on his Medal card noted he was awarded the British War Medal and British Victory Medal.
+Contrary to reports that he brought down 16 enemy aircraft and 6 balloons, Whitehouse was never an ace, although he took part in the shooting down of four enemy aircraft: